memelang-net/memesql5/readme.md

 # memesql5

-This is prototype Python/Postgres implementation of [Memelang v5](memelang.md).
+This is prototype Python-Postgres implementation of [Memelang v5](memelang.md).
 This Python script receives Memelang queries, converts them to SQL, executes them on a Postgres database, then returns results as a Memelang string.
+Contact [info@memelang.net](mailto:info@memelang.net).

 | File | Purpose |
 |------|---------------------------------------------------------------------|